 Biometrics revenue is recognised on a fee-for-service method as each unit of data is prepared on the basis of the number of units completed in a period as a percentage of the total number of contracted units.
 Imaging revenue is recognised on a fee-for-service basis recognising revenue for each image completed.
-Consulting revenue is recognised on a fee-for-service basis, over the time the related service is performed.
-Contract staffing revenue is placement, once the candidate has been placed with the client.
+Consulting revenue is recognised on a fee-for-service basis as each hour of the related service is performed.
+Contract staffing revenue is recognised on a fee-for-service basis, over the time the related service is performed, or in the case of permanent placement, once the candidate has been placed with the client.
 Informatics revenue is recognised on a fee-for-service basis.
 Informatics contracts are treated as multiple element arrangements, with contractual elements comprising license fee revenue, support fee revenue and revenue from software services, each of which can be sold separately.
 Sales prices for contractual elements are determined by reference to objective and reliable evidence of their sales price.
 License and support fee revenues are recognised rateably over the period of the related agreement.
-Revenue from software services is recognised on the related and the total estimated hours required to perform the service.
+Revenue from software services is recognised using the percentage of completion method based on the relationship between hours incurred and the total estimated hours required to perform the service.